LisaMcCormack/meditation-app/README.md

 # Meditation app
-Meditation app <a href="https://www.youtube.com/watch?v=oMBXdZzYqEk&list=PLDyQo7g0_nsXlSfuoBpG5Fgz0Qe3IvWnA&index=10">tutorial</a> using vanilla JavaScript
+Meditation app <a href="https://www.youtube.com/watch?v=oMBXdZzYqEk&list=PLDyQo7g0_nsXlSfuoBpG5Fgz0Qe3IvWnA&index=10">tutorial</a> using vanilla JavaScript.
+Full credit goes to DevEd for this beautiful app.

 It is an app that required a lot of css styling.
 The app went from looking like this: